 - Health data from health institutions (for risk life insurance policies).

 - From other entities in the Nordea Group or other entities which we collaborate with.

-Examples of the performance of a contract:
+Examples of activities necessary for the performance of a contract with you:

-- Know Your Customer requirements
+- Know Your Customer (KYC) requirements

 - Sanctions screening